wingsuit-designsystem/wingsuit/packages/wingsuit/docs/PATCHING.md

 ## Usage

-Add the following to your `package.json` file ins Server:
+Add the following to your `package.json` file ins PresetManager:

 ```
  "scripts": {